 In fact, Uber, Handy, Airbnb, and Lyft has already implemented this feature in their products.

-Currently, our development team is in the Research & Development process and it is soon to be implemented in the product.
+Currently, our app development team is in the Research and Development process and it is soon to be implemented in the product.

 LET'S TALK VALIDATE YOUR IDEA!